 Do Deer Eat Carrots?

-Every year, millions of carrots are produced all around North America.
-Over time, it has become not just an edible food for just humans, deer are also consuming these vegetables and making up the numbers of those who make these veggies food.
-Consequently, do deer eat carrots?
+Every year, billions of carrots are produced all across North America.
+Their growing season is early spring to late summer.
+After planting carrots they take around 70-80 days to finish growing.
+Over time, it has become not just an edible food for humans, but deer are also consuming these vegetables.
+Deer love to eat carrots, which is bad for farmers and can cost them millions of dollars per year.
+Case in point, do deer eat carrots?
 Yes, they do.

 Winter is usually a harsh weather condition for most of us.
 And not just us.
 This extends down to other animals.
-Most times, people are left to wonder, especially the deer lovers, on how deer are coping with the rigorous of winter.
-They are tempted to help these lovely animals survive by feeding them.
+Most times, people are left to wonder, especially deer lovers, how deer are coping with the rigorous of winter.
+People are tempted to help these lovely animals survive by feeding them.
 Carrots have proved to be among one of the best vegetables to feed these deer with.
-They contain vital nutrients such as beta carotene, fiber, vitamin K1, Potassium and antioxidants.
-Moreover, a deer stomach will readily digest carrots without much trouble, thereby helping them to survive when other food options prove difficult to source.
+They contain vital nutrients such as beta carotene, fiber, vitamin K1, Potassium, and antioxidants.
+Moreover, a deer’s stomach will readily digest carrots without much trouble, thereby helping them to survive when other food options prove difficult to source.
+Deer then get accustomed to eating this delicious and nutritious treat and will come back for more.

-Carrots are root vegetables and can be found in a number of colours such as orange, purple, red and yellow.
+Carrots are root vegetables and can be found in a number of colors such as orange, purple, red, and yellow.
 Once in a carrot garden, deer will dig up the carrots and eat them.
-A garden full of carrot is one of the quickest ways to attract a population of deer.
+A garden full of carrots is one of the quickest ways to attract a population of deer.
+The problem is that when deer establish their home range they will continuously come back for more food.
 In fact for hunters involved in bait hunting of deer, carrots are proving to be excellent hunting food items for these hunters across the United States.
+Carrots can be used in food plots for attracting and hunting deer.

 Fruits and Vegetables Not Suitable for Deer

-These vegetables are often termed ‘deer resistant’.
+These vegetables are often termed deer resistant.
 This is because deer generally avoid plants that give off a strong pungent smell.
-If any of these deer-resistant plants are grown in your garden, it is enough to turn this deer population away from your garden.
+If any of these deer-resistant plants are grown in your garden, it may be enough to turn this deer population away from your garden.
 Some homeowners may invariably grow these plants when the destructive effects of deer on their gardens become far-reaching.
+You can also try to use a natural deer and rabbit repellent.
+Deer and rabbit repellents come in both granular and liquid application sizes and can be used to treat large areas such as in farming.
+These have been used for decades in protecting apples, pumpkins, carrots, soybeans, and other agriculture.

 ● Lemon balm